 Over the past three decades, Dennis Buttimer has been a coach, speaker and leader in the helping profession.
-With a rich background in employee assistance programming (EAP), corporate training, and cancer wellness programming, Dennis draws on his unique skill set to help individuals and organizations to be more productive in all areas of their lives.
+With a rich background in employee assistance programming (EAP), corporate training, and healthcare, Dennis draws on his unique skill set to help individuals and organizations to be more productive in all areas of their lives.

 Dennis specializes in mindfulness and other research-based practices to help clients transform stress.
 He has worked extensively with individuals, couples and organizations struggling with difficult issues.